varasterix/PO-GAN-Solvers/README.md

 # PO-GAN-Solvers

-The goal of this project is to create an architecture close to the GAN architecture, where the Discriminator is replaced with a solver related to the concerned problem.
+The initial goal of this project is to create an architecture close to the GAN architecture, where the Discriminator is replaced with a solver related to the concerned problem (a constraint satisfaction/optimization problem).

+The source code (in Python and Java) currently summarizes some neural network architectures and methods used to solve a well-known COP : the Travelling Salesperson Problem.

+In the following parts, we present the crucial information to understand the content of this project, which was developed by four engineers students, between October 2019 and March 2020.

 ## Database